💠Comunitatea Abheda

 are overly critical,

-In short, they can be “woe to their heads” and have a tormented life, manifesting themselves awkwardly and experiencing miserable states.
-Without having remarkable achievements, without being creative and original, yet they are able to nonchalantly recount their supposed states of spiritual enlightenment.
+In short, they can be “woe to their heads” and have a tormented life, manifesting themselves embarrassing and living miserable states.
+Without having remarkable achievements, without being creative and original, they are nevertheless able to nonchalantly recount their supposed states of spiritual enlightenment.

 They may even be very bad, sometimes even sadistic.
 And yet, they are convinced that they are extraordinary spiritual beings.
-Although they are of fierce selfishness and pursue only their own interest, they boldly assert their generosity and compassion.
+Although they are fiercely selfish and pursue only their own self-interest, they boldly assert their generosity and compassion.

 Even when they complain that they are sick, they are still convinced that they are advanced yogis who have reached a supreme state of harmony.
-Sometimes, even if they are fatty or deformed on a bodily level, they consider themselves perfect yogis and are always ready to give lessons and advice to everyone about Hatha Yoga.
+Sometimes, even if they are fat or deformed on a bodily level, they think they are perfect yogis and are always ready to give lessons and advice to everyone about Hatha Yoga.

-We may even be downright dismayed when we see that those who are in a state of spiritual blindness refuse to accept the evidence or are made to not understand some elementary ideas or do not want to understand what we explain to them.
+We may even be downright dismayed when we see that those who are in a state of spiritual blindness refuse to accept the evidence or pretend not to understand some elementary ideas or do not want to understand what we are explaining to them.

-It’s hard for us to accept that these people have actually fooled themselves for granted in some ways, and it’s not at all realistic to expect them to understand anything else of everything that’s really important.
-Then it’s like telling a blind man from birth to open his eyes and then we’re all amazed that he doesn’t see anything.
+It’s hard for us to accept that these people have actually fooled themselves in some ways, and it’s not at all realistic to expect them to understand anything that is really important.
+Then it’s like telling a man blind from birth to open his eyes and then we’d all be surprised that he doesn’t see anything.

-The only one who can shake these monsters of selfishness and pride from the fortress of their exacerbated ego is… the enormous suffering, even the collapse of the landmarks of their lives or the spiritual master, then eventually applying to them a “shock treatment” to help them unravel.
+The only one who can shake these monsters of selfishness and pride from the fortress of their exacerbated ego is… enormous suffering, even the collapse of the landmarks of their lives or the spiritual master, then possibly applying a “shock treatment” to help them unravel.

-But let us not delude ourselves: it is not so easy to get out of these states.
+But let’s not delude ourselves: you can’t get out of these states so easily.

 If, once we have dissembled ourselves, we are willing to receive the help of the spiritual master, we then need to make a huge systematic effort to recover, under his guidance.

-It is foolish to imagine that we could get out of the states of spiritual blindness just by snapping our fingers or just because we have been seriously warned about them.
+It’s crazy to imagine that we could get out of states of spiritual blindness just by snapping our fingers or just because we’ve been seriously warned about them.

 In fact, extremely rarely a man in such a state asks for the help of the spiritual master, because, in fact, it has just happened: